-The Renewable Energy and Energy Efficiency Partnership (REEEP) aims to accelerate and expand the global market for renewable energy and energy efficiency technologies particularly in the reforming power sector.
+Another linkage that has been explored and will continue to be useful for the Project is the Renewable Energy and Energy Efficiency Partnership (REEEP).
+REEEP aims to accelerate and expand the global market for renewable energy and energy efficiency technologies particularly in the reforming power sector.
 With the key objectives to identify and remove market barriers to the deployment of renewable energy and energy efficient technologies in the reforming power sector and increase access to financing, REEEP is, by definition, interested in cogeneration.
 As the Africa Cogen Center is designed to focus on the support of the realization of actual cogeneration plants, synergy with REEEP activities could be achieved.
+The interest of REEEP is underlined by its confirmed grant offer of \$50,000 to the Cogen for Africa project.